 - Planted in spring or fall, they thrive in full sun to part shade locations and do great as potted plants or as cut flowers.
 They are not fussy about soils, provided they are fertile and well-drained.
 Good moisture is required and dry soils should be avoided.

-- Blooming in mid summer, Trumpet Lilies emit a heavy fragrance, and their huge waxy trumpet flowers, up to 6-10 in. long (15-25 cm), may be pendant, widely flaring in a shallow bowl shape or be upward facing.
+- Blooming in mid-summer, Trumpet Lilies emit a heavy fragrance, and their huge waxy trumpet flowers, up to 6-10 in. long (15-25 cm), may be pendant, widely flaring in a shallow bowl shape or upward facing.

-- Adding distinction and elegance to the garden, their colors vary from pure glistening white to bright gold, yellow, pink, plum, apricot, with some having dramatic maroon petals on the outside of the trumpet.
+- Adding distinction and elegance to the garden, their colors vary from pure glistening white to bright gold, yellow, pink, plum, and apricot, with some having dramatic maroon petals on the outside of the trumpet.

 - Tall and magnificent, they are easy to grow, produce up to 12-15 blooms per stalk for a spectacular long display and add color to the perennial border, at a time when it is lacking.